November 14, 2022

 What’s in this Week’s VEGGIE BOX: Potatoes, Lettuce, Eggplant, Peppers, Kale, Pomegranates, Parsley

-Bread this week: Sourdough Baguette OR Epi your choice of one
+Bread this week: Round Lavain OR Sourdough Baguette, your choice of one

-Is your name on the list for your correct order?
+Is your name on the list for your order?

 If your name is not on the list PLEASE DO NOT PICK UP A BOX- we did not pack one for you.

-If you think your name should be on the list and is not, send an email
+If you think your name should be on the list and is not, please send an email

 Check your name off of each separate list when you pick up your produce, so the drop host knows who forgot their box and can give you a call.